GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/React/react.md

 }

 ```

 #
+## What is pure Component?
+* `React.PureComponent`  is exactly the same as `React.Component` but it automatically implements the `shouldComponentUpdate()` lifecycle method with a shallow prop and state comparison.
+* This comparison helps optimize rendering performance by preventing unnecessary re-renders when the props and state of a component haven't changed.

+#
 ## What is transpiler?
 * A tool that converst source code from one programming language to another.